altdesktop/playerctl/README.md

-  previous        Command the player to skip to the previous track volume [LEVEL]  Print or set the volume to LEVEL from 0.0 to 1.0 status          Get the play status of the player metadata        Print metadata information for the current track
+  previous        Command the player to skip to the previous track volume [LEVEL]  Print or set the volume to LEVEL from 0.0 to 1.0 status          Get the play status of the player metadata [KEY]  Print metadata information for the current track.
+Print only value of KEY if passed.
 ```

 ## Using the Library